maikroservice/blog_posts/cloro65zv000108l93wsj8hyl.md

 * `idp.metadata_file` - the location/name you gave the downloaded `metadata.xml` file - I would recommend putting it in `/etc/wazuh-indexer/opensearch-security/` and naming it `idp-metadata.xml`.

-    * you now need to change ownership and rights on the file to make sure it is properly usable by wazuh / secure
+    * keep in mind that you need to change ownership and rights on the file to make sure it is properly usable by wazuh

     * ```bash
                       chown wazuh-indexer:wazuh-indexer /etc/wazuh-indexer/opensearch-security/idp-metadata.xml

                       chmod 640 /etc/wazuh-indexer/opensearch-security/idp-metadata.xml
         ```

 * `idp.entity_id` - if you followed this guide it is `wazuh-saml` - you can also see it in the metadata file